TuomoNieminen/Helsinki-Open-Data-Science/docs/dimensionality_reduction.md

 - The first dimension (1st principal component) captures the maximum amount of variance from the features in the original data.
 - The second dimension (2nd principal component) is orthogonal to the first (they are uncorrelated) and captures the maximum amount of variability left.
 - The same is true for each principal component.
-They are all orthogonal and each is 'less important' than the previous one, in terms of captured variability.
+They are all orthogonal and each is "less important" than the previous one, in terms of captured variability.

 Pricipal component analysis (PCA) (2)
 ========================================================